Ghost Town (The Specials song): Impact

 Contemporaneous reviews identified the song's impact as an "instant musical editorial" on recent events (the 1981 England riots).
 Although initial reviews of the single in the UK music press were lukewarm, by the end of the year the song had won over the critics to be named "Single of the Year" in Melody Maker, NME and Sounds, the UK's top three weekly music magazines at the time.
 AllMusic's retrospective review of the original single argued that the song was the band's "crowning achievement".

 The summer of 1981 saw riots in over 35 locations around the UK.
 In response to the linking of the song to these events, singer Terry Hall said, "When we recorded 'Ghost Town', we were talking about [1980]'s riots in Bristol and Brixton.
 The fact that it became popular when it did was just a weird coincidence."
 The song created resentment in Coventry where residents angrily rejected the characterisation of the city as a town in decline.

-In the 1990s the song was featured in an episode of the Channel 4 sitcom Father Ted.
+In the 1990s the song was featured in an episode of the sitcom Father Ted.

+The song plays in the opening scene of Edgar Wright's 2004 zombie comedy film Shaun of the Dead.

 The song experienced a thematic resurgence on music streaming platforms in 2020, after lockdown orders were placed following the COVID-19 pandemic.

 In December 2021, a commemorative plaque was affixed to the house where the former Woodbine Street recording studio was located.
 The plaque mentions "Ghost Town" was recorded there.

 In 2022, it was included in the list "The story of NME in 70 (mostly) seminal songs" at number 19, for "Lacing ska and reggae with the amphetamine edge of new wave".
 Mark Beaumont praised the song and its "brooding evocation of Thatcher’s wasteland Britain".

+British pop group Duran Duran released a cover version of the song on their 2023 Halloween-themed album Danse Macabre.

+Irish experimental folk band Lankum created a version of the song for Oona Doherty's dance show Specky Clark, later releasing it as a single.
+On creating the cover, the band said "It’s an honour to be releasing a version of this iconic tune, and it feels eerily relevant to be referencing yet again themes of urban decay, economic hardship and working class frustration".